Several international organisations are involved in artificial intelligence. We have compiled the most important information for you.

 The site also features a continuously updated feed of AI-related news from around the world, with articles classified as positive, negative, or neutral in tone regarding AI.

 On 14 March 2024, the Committee on Artificial Intelligence (CAI) of the Council of Europe adopted the draft Framework Convention on Artificial Intelligence, Human Rights, Democracy and the Rule of Law (Draft Explanatory Report).
-The draft was formally adopted by the Committee of Ministers on 17 May 2024 and has since entered into force as a legally binding international treaty.
-Negotiations included all 46 Council of Europe member states, as well as the European Commission and the United States.
+The Convention was formally adopted by the Committee of Ministers on 17 May 2024.

 The core of the Convention establishes fundamental principles, rules, and rights to ensure that the development and use of AI systems respects human rights, promotes democracy, and upholds the rule of law.
 It applies to the design, development, and use of AI systems, with the aim of regulating them across all stages of their lifecycle.
 The Convention is applicable to both public and private actors, a point that remained controversial until the final negotiations.
 Exemptions for national security-related AI systems are included but in a restricted form.